JonathanSchaber/kak-aggregate-selections/README.md

 This module provides simple arithmetic aggregation functions to apply on selections in the Kakoune editor.

+It consists of the function `aggregate-selections`, which is globally aliased to `agg`.

+The computations are carried out by GNU `bc`, so make sure your shell provides this program.

 ## Setup

-Add `src/aggregate_selections.kak` to your `autoload/` directory, or copy the contents of the file to your `kakrc`directly.
+Add `src/aggregate_selections.kak` to your `autoload/` directory, or copy the contents of the file to your `kakrc` directly.

 ## Usage